dsb-ifi/SPiT/README.md

 ### RViT and On-Line Voronoi Tesselation

 Currently the code features some slight modifications to streamline use of the RViT models.
-The original RViT models sampled partitions from a dataset of pre-computed Voronoi tesselations for training in deployment.
+The original RViT models sampled partitions from a dataset of pre-computed Voronoi tesselations for training and evaluation.
 This is impractical for deployment, and we have yet to implement a CUDA kernel for computing Voronoi with lower memory overhead.

 However, we have developed a fast implementation for generating fast tesselations with PCA trees [1], which mimic Voronoi tesselations relatively well, and can be computed on-the-fly.
 There are, however still some minor issues with the small capacity RViT models.
 Consequently, the RViT-B16 models will perform marginally different than the reported results in the paper. *We appreciate the readers patience with regard to this matter.*